xmtp/xmtp-dot-org/docs/dev-faqs.md

 ---
-sidebar_label: Developers FAQ
+sidebar_label: Developer FAQ
-title: Developers FAQ
+title: Developer FAQ
 sidebar_position: 3
 description: "Here are just a few of the composable building blocks of web3 that work well with XMTP."
 ---